thvardhan/Gradianto/readme.md

+This is a legacy branch and is no longer supported.
+Please check the master branch for up-to-date code and builds.

 # Gradianto - JetBrains IDE theme
 Gradianto aims to be easy on the eyes while being colorful and bright.
 Gradianto ships with the gradients found in nature.
 There is something for everyone.
 ## Winner of Intellij theme contest 2019
 With the amazing beauty and elegance of the theme, Gradianto won the Intellij theme contest 2019!
 Thank you for your support!

 # Screenshots
 <img src="Screenshots/DeepOcean-1.png" alt="Deep Ocean 1 image"/>